Miscellaneous Observations on Randomization

 Generate j, a uniform random integer that is 0 or greater and less than rw.
 If j is less than rw−1, return i.
 Otherwise:

-- If w is written as in case 1, above, flip the “coin” represented by ν (the weight’s fractional part).
+- If w is written as in case 1, earlier, flip the “coin” represented by ν (the weight’s fractional part).
 If it returns 1, return i.
 Otherwise, go to step 2.

 - If w is written as in case 2, run SampleGeometricBag on the PSRN.
 If the result is 1, return i.
 Otherwise, go to step 2.